GOATmessi8/RFBNet/README.md

 5. [Models](#models)

 ## Installation
-- Install [PyTorch-0.2.0](http://pytorch.org/) by selecting your environment on the website and running the appropriate command.
+- Install [PyTorch-0.4.0](http://pytorch.org/) by selecting your environment on the website and running the appropriate command.
 - Clone this repository.
 This repository is mainly based on [ssd.pytorch](https://github.com/amdegroot/ssd.pytorch) and [Chainer-ssd](https://github.com/Hakuyume/chainer-ssd), a huge thank to them.
-  * Note: We currently only support Python 3+.
+  * Note: We currently only support PyTorch-0.4.0 and Python 3+.
 - Compile the nms and coco tools:
 ```Shell
 ./make.sh